-Telesis plans to conduct an archaeological and geohazards survey in the Eugene Island Area, Block EI389 and portions of Blocks EI385 and EI386, and in the Ewing Bank Area, in the E/2 portion of Block EW979.
-Telesis plans to use a single, 20-cubic inch airgun for a portion of survey effort, and would use a suite of high-resolution geophysical (HRG) acoustic sources aboard an autonomous underwater vehicle during the remainder.
-Please see Telesis's application for additional detail.
+Taylor plans to conduct a 2D high resolution seismic survey in Mississippi Canyon Block 20.
+Taylor plans to use a single, 10-cubic inch airgun, and would also use a suite of high-resolution geophysical acoustic sources aboard an autonomous underwater vehicle.
+Please see Taylor's application for additional detail.

-Consistent with the preamble to the final rule, the survey effort proposed by Telesis in its LOA request was used to develop LOA-specific take estimates based on the acoustic exposure modeling results described in the preamble (86 FR 5322, 5398; January 19, 2021).
-In order to generate the appropriate take number for authorization, the following information was considered: (1) Survey type; (2)

-location (by modeling zone 1); (3) number of days; and (4) season.
-The acoustic exposure modeling performed in support of the rule provides 24-hour exposure estimates for each species, specific to each modeled survey type in each zone and season.
+Consistent with the preamble to the final rule, the survey effort proposed by Taylor in its LOA request was used to develop LOA-specific take estimates based on the acoustic exposure modeling results described in the preamble (86 FR 5322, 5398; January 19, 2021).
+In order to generate the appropriate take number for authorization, the following information was considered: (1) Survey type; (2) location (by modeling zone 1); (3) number of days; and (4) season.2 The acoustic exposure modeling performed in support of the rule provides 24-hour exposure estimates for each species, specific to each modeled survey type in each zone and season.

-The survey is planned to occur for 4 days in summer, with the airgun used on 2.5 days and the HRG sources used for 1.5 days.
-Exposure modeling results were generated using the single airgun proxy for 3 days and using the high resolution sources proxy for 1 day.
-Because the results for the 3 days of airgun use assume use of a 90-in3 airgun, the take numbers authorized through this LOA are considered conservative (i.e., they likely overestimate take) due to differences in the sound source planned for use by Telesis, as compared to those modeled for the rule.
-The geographic distribution of survey effort is not known precisely, but would occur in Zones 2 and 5.
-Therefore, the take estimates for each species are based on the zone that has the greater value for the species (i.e., Zone 2 or 5).
+Exposure modeling results were generated using the single airgun proxy.
+Because those results assume use of a 90-in3 airgun, the take numbers authorized through this LOA are considered conservative (i.e., they likely overestimate take) due to differences in the sound source planned for use by Taylor, as compared to those modeled for the rule.
+The survey is planned to occur for 3 days in Zone 5.
+The season is not known in advance.
+Therefore, the take estimates for each species are based on the season that has the greater value for the species (i.e., winter or summer).

 In this case, use of the exposure modeling produces results that are substantially smaller than average GOM group sizes for multiple species (i.e., estimated exposure values are less than 10 percent of assumed average group size for the majority of species) (Maze-Foley and Mullin, 2006).
 NMFS' typical practice in such a situation is to increase exposure estimates to the assumed average group size for a species in order to ensure that, if the species is encountered, exposures will not exceed the authorized take number.
 However, other relevant considerations here lead to a determination that increasing the estimated exposures to average group sizes would likely lead to an overestimate of actual potential take.
-In this circumstance, the very short survey duration and relatively small Level B harassment isopleths produced through use of a single airgun (compared with an airgun array) or HRG sources mean that it is unlikely that certain species would be encountered at all, much less that the encounter would result in exposure of a greater number of individuals than is estimated through use of the exposure modeling results.
+In this circumstance, the very short survey duration and relatively small Level B harassment isopleths produced through use of a single airgun (compared with an airgun array) mean that it is unlikely that certain species would be encountered at all, much less that the encounter would result in exposure of a greater number of individuals than is estimated through use of the exposure modeling results.
 As a result, in this case NMFS has not increased the estimated exposure values to assumed average group sizes in authorizing take.